english1234/vstcm/README.md

 ## Power options for the PCB

-The PCB can be powered in several ways:
+The PCB can be powered in several ways (connect to J6):

 |N° | Power supply option              | Supplies                                    | C3/C4    | IC2      | U5/C19/C20  | Split pad Teensy | Tested |
 |---|----------------------------------|---------------------------------------------|----------|----------|-------------|------------------|--------|